openrewrite/rewrite-docs/reference/recipes/gradle/updategradlewrapper.md

 {% endtab %}
 {% endtabs %}

-Recipes can also be activated directly from the command line by adding the argument `-Drewrite.activeRecipes=org.openrewrite.gradle.UpdateGradleWrapper`
+Recipes can also be activated directly from the commandline by adding the argument `-Drewrite.activeRecipescom.yourorg.UpdateGradleWrapperExample`